quicwg/base-drafts/draft-ietf-quic-tls.md

 connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256, the AEAD_AES_128_GCM function is used.

-Regular QUIC packets are protected by an AEAD {{!RFC5116}}.
+Regular QUIC packets are protected by an AEAD algorithm {{!RFC5116}}.
 Version negotiation and public reset packets are not protected.

 Once TLS has provided a key, the contents of regular QUIC packets immediately after any TLS messages have been sent are protected by the AEAD selected by TLS.

-The key, K, for the AEAD is either the client packet protection key (client_pp_key_n) or the server packet protection key (server_pp_key_n), derived as defined in {{key-expansion}}.
+The key, K, is either the client packet protection key (client_pp_key_n) or the server packet protection key (server_pp_key_n), derived as defined in {{key-expansion}}.

-The nonce, N, for the AEAD is formed by combining either the packet protection IV (either client_pp_iv_n or server_pp_iv_n) with packet numbers.
+The nonce, N, is formed by combining the packet protection IV (either client_pp_iv_n or server_pp_iv_n) with the packet number.
 The 64 bits of the reconstructed QUIC packet number in network byte order is left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.